 What does the chair or stool accomplish for the user?

-Support body and limbs to provide relief from weight bearing.
+Support the body and limbs to provide relief from weight bearing.

 Provide a stable base or platform for the body and limbs.

 Position the user at the correct height and reach relationship to the worksurface and tasks at hand.